759 Square Victoria, RC4

 Program Manager, Quebec Chapter

-Claire is responsible for providing business knowledge on Canada-China opportunities for members based in Quebec and assists with the planning and organizing of CCBC events and activities.
+Claire is currently in Halifax helping establish CCBC’s new Atlantic Chapter.
+In the Quebec Chapter, Claire is responsible for providing business knowledge on Canada-China opportunities for members based in Quebec and assists with the planning and organizing of CCBC events and activities.

 Prior to joining CCBC, Claire was involved in the China-Canada business community where she assisted in coordinating national Sino-Canadian business conferences and a Chinese provincial delegation’s business meetings.
 She led two Canadian Young Entrepreneur Delegation visits to China, which explored Chinese business culture and environment through company visits, networking events, and roundtable meetings.
 Since 2013, Claire has been a freelancer teaching Canadian executives Mandarin and Chinese business culture.